Tsukimakura/My-notebook/docs/index.md

 Just learn and record!

-*There will be lots of AI-generated contents in this website, thanks to my learning method.*
+*There will be lots of AI-generated contents on this website, thanks to my learning method.*